brunoerg/bcore-mutation/README.md

 **A mutation testing tool for Bitcoin Core, rewritten in Rust**.

-This is a complete rewrite of the original Python bcore-mutationtool, offering improved performance, better error handling, and enhanced concurrency.
+This is a complete rewrite of the original Python mutation-core tool, offering improved performance, better error handling, and enhanced concurrency.

 "Mutation testing (or mutation analysis or program mutation) is used to design new software tests and evaluate the quality of existing software tests.
 Mutation testing involves modifying a program in small ways.
 Each mutated version is called a mutant and tests detect and reject mutants by causing the behaviour of the original version to differ from the mutant.
 This is called killing the mutant.
 Test suites are measured by the percentage of mutants that they kill."
 (Wikipedia)

-## Features

-- **High Performance**: Leverages Rust's performance and memory safety
-- **Async/Await**: Non-blocking I/O for improved concurrency
-- **Better Error Handling**: Comprehensive error types with detailed messages
-- **Memory Safe**: No risk of buffer overflows or memory leaks
-- **Cross-Platform**: Works on Linux, macOS, and Windows

 All original features from the Python version:
 - Generate mutants only for code touched in specific branches (useful for testing PRs)